Tphorton14/liri-node-app/README.md

 In this assignment, you will make LIRI.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

 Before You Begin
-LIRI will display your latest tweets.
-As we do not want to display your personal account, or its keys, please make an alias account and add a few tweets to it!
+LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.

 Make a new GitHub repository called liri-node-app and clone it to your computer.

-To retrieve the data that will power this app, you'll need to send requests to the Twitter, Spotify and OMDB APIs.
+To retrieve the data that will power this app, you'll need to send requests using the axios package to the Bands in Town, Spotify and OMDB APIs.
 You'll find these Node packages crucial for your assignment.

-Twitter

 Node-Spotify-API

-Request
+Axios

-You'll use Request to grab data from the OMDB API.
+You'll use Axios to grab data from the OMDB API and the Bands In Town API Moment

 DotEnv

+Submission Guide
+Create and use a standard GitHub repository.
+As this is a CLI App, it cannot be deployed to GitHub pages or Heroku.
+This time you'll need to include screenshots, a GIF, and/or a video showing us that you have the app working with no bugs.
+You can include these screenshots/GIFs or a link to a video in a README.md file.

+In order to meet the Employer Competitive standards and be ready to show your application to employers, the README.md file should meet the following criteria:

+Clearly state the problem the app is trying to solve (i.e. what is it doing and why) Give a high-level overview of how the app is organized Give start-to-finish instructions on how to run the app Include screenshots, gifs or videos of the app functioning Contain a link to a deployed version of the app Clearly list the technologies used in the app
+State your role in the app development
+Because screenshots (and well-written READMEs) are extremely important in the context of GitHub, this will be part of the grading in this assignment.

+If you haven't written a markdown file yet, click here for a rundown, or just take a look at the raw file of these instructions.

+Commits
+Having an active and healthy commit history on GitHub is important for your future job search.
+It is also extremely important for making sure your work is saved in your repository.
+If something breaks, committing often ensures you are able to go back to a working version of your code.

+Committing often is a signal to employers that you are actively working on your code and learning.

+We use the mantra “commit early and often.”
+This means that when you write code that works, add it and commit it!

+Numerous commits allow you to see how your app is progressing and give you a point to revert to if anything goes wrong.

+Be clear and descriptive in your commit messaging.

+When writing a commit message, avoid vague messages like "fixed."
+Be descriptive so that you and anyone else looking at your repository knows what happened with each commit.
+We would like you to have well over 200 commits by graduation, so commit early and often!

+Submission on BCS
+Please submit the link to the Github Repository!
 Instructions
 Navigate to the root of your project and run npm init -y — this will initialize a package.json file for your project.
 The package.json file is required for installing third party npm packages and saving their version numbers.
 If you fail to initialize a package.json file, it will be troublesome, and at times almost impossible for anyone else to run your code after cloning your project.